×

 • An active IEP or 504 from a previous school

-• Neurophsychological Testing completed within the last 5 years
+• Neuropsychological Testing completed within the last 5 years

 Please note that having academic accommodations at one’s previous school does not guarantee that BC High will honor or provide the same supports.
 When making determinations about academic accommodations, we take into consideration the resources we have available to our student body, and our ability to successfully implement specific academic supports.